sdisaacson/boxento/README.md

 - **Quick Links**: Editable grid of clickable bookmarks

 ### Creating Your Own Widgets
 Boxento is open-source, and anyone can create and contribute widgets!
-Follow these steps:
+For detailed instructions, see our [Widget Development Guide](docs/WIDGET_DEVELOPMENT.md).

+Here's a quick overview of the process:

 1. **Fork the Repository**:
    - Visit github.com/sushaantu/boxento and click "Fork."